Circuit de Monaco

 Circuit de Monaco is a 3.337 km street circuit laid out on the city streets of Monte Carlo and La Condamine around the harbour of the Principality of Monaco.
 It is commonly, and even officially, referred to as "Monte Carlo" because it is largely inside the Monte Carlo neighbourhood of Monaco.

 The circuit is annually used on three weekends in April–May for Formula One Monaco Grand Prix, Formula E Monaco ePrix and Historic Grand Prix of Monaco.
-Formula One's respective feeder series over the years – Formula 3000, GP2 Series and today the Formula 2 championship and Porsche Supercup – also visit the circuit concurrently with Formula One.
-The Monaco Grand Prix is one of the three events victories in which count towards the Triple Crown of Motorsport.
+Formula One's respective feeder series over the years – Formula 3000, GP2 Series and today the Formula 2 and FIA Formula 3 championships and Porsche Supercup – also visit the circuit concurrently with Formula One.
+The Monaco Grand Prix is one of the three events victories which count towards the Triple Crown of Motorsport.

 History

 The idea for a Grand Prix race around the streets of Monaco came from Antony Noghès, the president of the Monegasque motor club, Automobile Club de Monaco, and close friend of the ruling Grimaldi family.
 The inaugural race was held in 1929 and was won by William Grover-Williams in a Bugatti.

-To date, only three local drivers have won a race at the circuit.
+To date, only four local drivers have won a race at the circuit.
 Louis Chiron did it at the non-championship 1931 Monaco Grand Prix; 82 years later, Stefano Coletti crossed the line in first position at the sprint race of the 2013 Monaco GP2 Series round.
 The third driver to do so was Stéphane Richelmi at the sprint race of the 2014 Monaco GP2 Series round.
+The fourth was Charles Leclerc at the 2024 Monaco Grand Prix.